shirok/Gauche-makiki/README.md

 ### Errors and response

-You can raise a condition `<request-error>` to nofity the client that you encounter an error during processign the request.
+You can raise a condition `<request-error>` to nofity the client that you encounter an error during processing the request.
 Use the `request-error` procedure to raise the condition:

     (request-error :key status body content-type)